 How are management accounts produced?

 The first requirement is a sound accounting system.
-This need not be complicated, but it needs to be sound.
+This need not be complicated, but it must be sound.
 This might be Sage, Xero or even just Excel, but whatever it is someone who knows what they are talking about should check its soundness.
 It’s a matter of opinion as to who is capable, but a qualified accountant would be a good starting point.
-This need not cost a lot, sometimes it’s free but it’s an essential one-off check because if your accounts are unsound, they you will produce unsound or misleading reports and hence you may make wrong decisions.
+This need not cost a lot, sometimes it’s free but it’s an essential one-off check because if your accounts are unsound, they you will produce unsound or misleading reports and hence you will likely make wrong decisions.

 Armed with sound information it’s then quite straightforward to design reports to your requirements, even for a small business with modest accounting skills.
 You might need help but it will probably be worth the investment.